ajkriegz/School_District_Analysis/README.md

    While the ranking order of the schools did not change, note that overall the scores from the more recent analysis are lower for Thomas High School than before.

-* How does replacing the ninth-grade scores affect the following:
+* How does replacing the ninth-grade scores affect the following?
-   - Math and reading scores by grade
-      First, we compare the math scores.
+   - First, we compare the math scores by grade.
 Note that the second table has NaN ("Not a Number") in place of Thomas High School's average of math scores for the 9th grade.

     ![alt text](https://github.com/ajkriegz/School_District_Analysis/blob/main/Resources/old_math_scores.png "Previous Math Scores") ![alt text](https://github.com/ajkriegz/School_District_Analysis/blob/main/Resources/math_scores_new.png "New Math Scores")